-(b) Time Limitation.
-The Planning CommissionHPC shall consider the report and recommendation of the Advisory Board, if any, and shall consider the conformance or lack of conformance of the proposed designation with the purposes and standards of this Article 10.
-Where the Board of Supervisors has referred an initiation of designation to the HPC, The Planning Commissionthe HPC shall hold a public hearing and shall approve, disapprove or modify the proposal within 90 days from the date of referral of the proposed designation to the Advisory BoardHPC.
+- (b) Time Limitation.
+The Planning Commission HPC shall consider the report and recommendation of the Advisory Board, if any, and shall consider the conformance or lack of conformance of the proposed designation with the purposes and standards of this Article 10.
+Where the Board of Supervisors has referred an initiation of designation to the HPC, The Planning Commission the HPC shall hold a public hearing and shall approve, disapprove or modify the proposal within 90 days from the date of referral of the proposed designation to the Advisory Board HPC.
 Failure to act within said time shall constitute approval.
-The Board of Supervisors may, by resolution, extend the time within which the Planning CommissionHPC is to render its decision.

-(c) Notice of Action Taken.
+The Board of Supervisors may, by resolution, extend the time within which the Planning Commission HPC is to render its decision. - (c) Notice of Action Taken.
 The Planning Commission shall promptly notify the applicant of action taken.
-If the Planning Commission approves or modifies the proposed designation in whole or in part, it shall transmit the proposal together with a copy of the resolution of approval, to the Clerk of the Board of Supervisors.

-(d) In the event that a proposed designation has been initiated prior to July 18, 2006, and the Planning Commission has failed to act upon such proposed designation as of the effective date of this ordinance, the Board of Supervisors may act on the proposed designation notwithstanding the Planning Commission failure to act on the proposed designation.
+If the Planning Commission approves or modifies the proposed designation in whole or in part, it shall transmit the proposal together with a copy of the resolution of approval, to the Clerk of the Board of Supervisors. - the Planning Commission has failed to act upon such proposed designation as of the effective date of this ordinance, the Board of Supervisors may act on the proposed designation notwithstanding the Planning Commission failure to act on the proposed designation.
 Referral of Proposed Designation.
 If the HPC recommends approval of a landmark designation, it shall send its recommendation to the Board of Supervisors, without referral to the Planning Commission.
 If the HPC recommends approval of a historic district designation, it shall refer its recommendation to the Planning Commission, which shall have 45 days to review and comment on the proposed designation, which comments, if any, shall be sent by the Department to the Board of Supervisors with the HPC's recommendation.
 If the HPC disapproves designation of a landmark or historic district, that decision shall be final and shall not require referral unless appealed as set forth below.